CoDaSLab/MSPC-Seismic/data/README.md

 **Available_times.csv** is a registry of the time periods that cointain information for each of the sensors.

 **feature_log.csv** is a registry of the features extracted from the signals and the parameters used to do so.

-**ivc.dat** is a handmade registry of the known seismic events in a given time period.
-It contains information about the date, time magnitude and location of the seismic events.

-**stations_lp.dat** is a record of the different seismic sensors available to INVOLCÁN in La Palma.

 ## /features
 Contains the features extracted from the signals.
 The files inside are codified with a number id, following the syntax: